Five members appear in the Supreme Court in an appeal arising out of a Troubles-related inquest - Jun 2025

-She is instructed by both Claimants and Defendants in a wide variety of cases arising from allegations of clinical negligence.
-She acts in both low-value cases as well as high-value cases involving serious and catastrophic injuries (for example, cerebral palsy, spinal injuries, neurological injuries, loss of fertility, IVF and surrogacy, and delayed diagnosis of cancer).
+She undertakes a wide range of common law cases, with a particular focus on healthcare, medical law and mental health, including clinical negligence and inquests, but also contractual matters involving institutions and GPs, cases involving ethical questions such as consent to treatment, human rights, mental health law, and confidentiality.
+She has particular expertise in cases involving serious and catastrophic injuries, IVF and surrogacy, and delayed diagnosis of cancer.
 She has experience with complex legal issues such as contributory negligence, apportionment between Defendants, fatal accident claims, consent, and secondary victim claims.

 Suzanne has appeared in a number of different fora (including Tribunals, Coroner’s Courts, the General Medical Council, the General Dental Council, and the Nursing and Midwifery Council), and she has experience of all levels of courts, from the County Court up to the Supreme Court and Privy Council.